anegrin/GiUCAN/docs/index.md

 - `#define RES_LONG_PRESS_DURATION_MS 3000`: how long RES button must be kept pressed to display items on dashboard in milliseconds, default is 2s
 - `#define  5`: how many items to skip when "hard pressing" speed control joystick; default is 10
 - `#define DISABLE_SNS_AUTO_OFF`: disable Start and Stop auto off
-- `#define SNS_AUTO_OFF_DELAY_MS 30000`: if GiUCAN can disable Start and Stop this controls after how many milliseconds to do so. default is 10s
+- `#define SNS_AUTO_OFF_DELAY_MS 30000`: if GiUCAN can disable Start and Stop this controls after how many milliseconds to do so. default is 20s
 - `#define CAR_IS_ON_MIN_RPM 800`: the minimum value for Revolutions Per Minute for considering the engine on, default is 400; it's used by Start and Stop auto off and by dashboard feature to stop sending messages on BH (if you power off the car and the dashboard items feature was on)
-- `#define VALUES_REFRESH_MS 1000`: how often to refresh values of the visible dashboard item in milliseconds, default is 0.5s
-- `#define VALUES_TIMEOUT_MS 30000`: after how many milliseconds GiUCAN should stop refreshing items (as the car is off), default is 60s

 ### Customize items